IIM-TTIJ/MVA2025-SMOT4SB/README.md

 #### Evaluation for validation dataset

-For evaluation, the ground truth (gt) and predictions must be in the format and directory structure compatible with TrackEval.
+For evaluation, the ground truth (GT) and predictions must be in the format and directory structure compatible with TrackEval.
 The following commands prepare the necessary files:

 ```sh
 # Make predictions on the validation data